Bantham Local Traffic Information 2026

 We know that the number of cars into the area will be significantly increased as a result of the swim, and that if it is a sunny day, plenty of non Swoosh-related traffic will also be coming into the area.
 As a result we have put a number of steps in place to ensure that we have the best possible chance of managing a smooth flow of traffic throughout the day.
 These are;

-Professional traffic management (South Coast Traffic Management) to manage the traffic on the day.
+• Professional traffic management (Core Highways) to manage the traffic on the day.

 Our traffic staff

-All traffic management associated with the Bantham Swoosh and Boomerang swims will be managed by the Traffic Management contractor South Coast Traffic Management.
+All traffic management associated with the Bantham Swoosh and Boomerang swims will be managed by the Traffic Management contractor Core Highways.

 Through the event, a number of marshals will manage traffic into the event parking areas and along the traffic routes.
 Some of these will be kind-hearted volunteers who are giving up their free time to help out.
 Please be kind to them.
 If you need to direct any traffic feedback (on the day or otherwise) - please contact Lucy on 07912 432 660 or lucy@levelwater.org